torvista/Zen_Cart-Structured_Data/README.md

 https://github.com/torvista/Zen_Cart-Extra_Product_Fields

 **_sku:_** is populated by products_model.
-This is a code used by your shop.
+This is the code used by your shop, which is probably unique to your shop.

-**_mpn:_** needs to be the manufacturers part number.
+**_mpn:_** is the original manufacturers part number.
 It is unlikely that you are using that as your shop sku, so you will need to add this column to your products table and populate it.

 ALTER TABLE `products` ADD `products_mpn` VARCHAR(32) NOT NULL DEFAULT '';